damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 # Name Generation: Heavy Lifting

 Nominal sets are useful in computer science because they can model renaming and generativity, that is whenever people write `new`.
-The purest instance of this is name generation: A fresh name should be, well, fresh, and not equal to any previous name.
+They form the basis of languages such as [Fresh OCaml](http://www.fresh-ocaml.org/).
+The purest instance of generativity is name generation: A fresh name should be, well, fresh, and not equal to any previous name.
 Think metaprogramming, where we want to pick variable names that don't accidentally clash with anything else (`gensym`).
 Other examples are GUIDs, memory locations, etc.

 Using nominal sets, we can use atoms for names.
 Generating fresh names is an effect, and thus modelled by a strong monad $$T$$ on **Nom** which is commonly called the *name-generation monad*.
 There is a morphism $$\nu : 1 \to T\mathbb A$$ for making a fresh name, and the program